HarithSami/HarithSami/README.md

 **`Digital Craftsman (Developer/Engineer/Artist)`**

-Hi, I am Harith.
-Technical Designer at Criterion Games and a Mechatronics Engineer at the University of Leeds building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code from ideation and planning, all the way to finalizing the content and optimizing performance.
-Great interest in Robotics 🦾 Machine Learning 🤖 and Game development. 🎮

----
+Hi, I’m Harith — a Mechatronics Engineer from the University of Leeds, currently working at Ultracel Networks on machine learning applications for data centers and web app development.
+Previously, I’ve worked at Criterion Games (EA) as a Technical Designer and at Nokia Bell Labs, where I helped bring complex ideas to life through code.

+I’m passionate about building projects from the ground up — from planning and design to implementation and performance optimization — always with the goal of solving real-world problems through technology.

+My main interests lie in:
+🦾 Robotics
+🤖 Machine Learning
+🎮 3D Graphics & Game Development

+I'm always open to collaborating on innovative projects — especially in robotics and interactive media.
+Feel free to reach out!

 ### 🧰 Languages and Tools